-What is the difference between first-party and third-party bad faith law suits in Florida?
+What is the difference between first-party and third-party bad faith insurance lawsuits in Florida?

 First-party bad faith lawsuits work much the same way.
 The only real difference is that in a first-party bad faith suit, it would be the insured motorist that has a cause of action against her own insurance company.
 This is because the insurance company failed to settle the claim when it had the opportunity, thus exposing the insured motorist to an excess judgment.
 As stated, before the enactment of §624.155, only third-party bad faith law suits were recognized in Florida.
 Moreover, just as the third-party claimant, the first-party claimant may also recover an amount in excess of the policy limits.
 After all, had the insurance company settled the claim for the policy limits when it was reasonable to do, there would not have been an excess judgment to begin with.